clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 |CL| Installation begins and each step shows its status as it progresses
 through the automated installation process.

-Once all steps have completed, you will see the ``Successful installation`` status message and the :guilabel:`< Ok >` button is highlighted as shown in figure 10.
+Once all steps have completed, you will see the `:guilabel:`Successful installation` status message and the :guilabel:`< Ok >` button is highlighted as shown in figure 10.
 Press the :kbd:`Enter` key to continue.

 .. figure:: figures/caisuccess.png
    :scale: 50 %